Madek/madek-webapp/doc/development/madek_dev_tips.md

 ## PDF Display

-There are two ways PDFs are shown inside madek's HTML:
+There are two ways PDFs are shown inside Madek's HTML:

 1. Converted to and embedded as JPG file ("preview", "thumbnail")
 2. Embedded as PDF, displayed using `pdf.js` ("document")